Committees of the Board

 On an ongoing basis, directors are provided with papers, presentations and briefings on matters which may affect the business or operations of Wesfarmers to assist the directors in fulfilling their role and discharging their duties.
 Directors are also encouraged to undertake continuing education and training relevant to the discharge of their obligations as directors of the company, typically arranged by the Nomination Committee.
 Subject to consultation with the Company Secretary, the reasonable cost of continuing education and training is met by Wesfarmers.

 To assist the directors in maintaining an appropriate level of knowledge of the operations of the company, directors undertake site visits each year to some of Wesfarmers’ businesses.
+The approach to site visits in the year ending 30 June 2021 was modified due to COVID-19 related travel restrictions, with alternative approaches adopted.

 Evaluation of the Board, committees and directors